 All our brass check valves are manufactured using the best quality and 100% solid brass materials.
 We make sure that your brass check valve orders are 100% tested and inspected so you can guarantee that you purchase the best quality.

 Our brass check valves are integrated with threaded connections.
 You can choose NPT or BSP thread according to your applications.
 Male and female brass check valves are both available at D&R Metal Industry.
 More to that, it can work under -20°C up to 100°C temperature range.

-Aside from that, D&R Metal Industry also manufactures brass check valves with high-durability and high-performance.
-It also features corrosion resistance for a longer life service.
-Due to its optimized quality, our brass check valves are widely used in domestic water services, compressed air systems, air-conditioning systems, and heating systems.
+Aside from that, D&R Metal Industry also manufactures brass check valves with high durability and high performance.
+It also features corrosion resistance for longer life service.
+Due to their optimized quality, our brass check valves are widely used in domestic water services, compressed air systems, air-conditioning systems, and heating systems.